-The uncertainty of the total emissions for logging is a 95% confidence interval of ±6.6% of the mean.
-This is based on application of the error propagation equation in Ch.5 of the IPCC GPG (2003) and includes the uncertainty of the LDF (95% CI of ±9.4% of the mean), the uncertainty in mean volume \ wood density of species logged (95% CI of ±10.1% of the mean), and the uncertainty in the measurements of the width and C stock of damaged trees for skid trails (95% CI of ±14.6% of the mean).
-Details of all calculations are given in the Uncertainty Tab of the Excel file REV Historic emission tool).
+The uncertainty of the total emissions for logging is a 95% confidence interval of ±6.1%.
+This is based on application of the error propagation equation in Ch.5 of the IPCC GPG (2003) and includes the uncertainty of the LDF (95% CI of ±9.4% of the mean), the uncertainty in mean wood density of species logged (95% CI of ±1.0% of the mean, and the uncertainty in the measurements of the width and C stock of damaged trees for skid trails (95% CI of ±14.2% of the mean).
+Details of all calculations are given in the Uncertainty Tab of the Excel fileFinal historic emission tool).
+As the amount of carbon stored in long lived wood products is insignificant, its contribution to the uncertainty is not included.